28 Sep Happy World Heart Day with your friends at HempMeds®!

 Our understanding of CBD cannabis oil is rapidly expanding and we’re more aware today than ever of the cannabinoid’s potential.
 Studies on CBD’s natural health benefits are extensive and groundbreaking research is being done regularly.
 We suggest you review the wide body of scientific research on CBD to get a better understanding of the cannabinoid’s health value.
 Remember, our hemp oil contains many of the 113 different cannabinoids (that we currently know of).

-Note: Because our CBD hemp oil products are categorized as dietary supplements in the United States, we comply with the FDA’s DSHEA guidelines and cannot endorse any specific medical benefits of CBD or our hemp oil.
+Note: We comply with the FDA’s regulations and cannot endorse any specific medical benefits of CBD or our hemp oil.